MoonZoon/MoonZoon/docs/backend.md

 ### 2. Calling Actor functions

 `sessions` are [_virtual actors_](https://www.microsoft.com/en-us/research/publication/orleans-distributed-virtual-actors-for-programmability-and-scalability/) managed by the Moon.
-Each actor represents a live connection between Zoon and Moon apps.
+Each `SessionActor` represents a live connection between Zoon and Moon apps.

 You can send your `DownMsg` to all connected Zoon apps by calling `sessions::broadcast_down_msg` (demonstrated in the code snippet above).